beznosd/form-progress/README.md

 A form completion progress plugin.
 Without any dependencies.
 Your progress and your design.
 Any limitations!<br/>
 Just pass css selector of your form and progress element to a simple function and you are ready to go!

-## The work is going

-The plugin is very unstable now and not tested yet.
-I am working on it. <br/>

 ## Usage

-Add `form-progress.js` from dist folder.
+1. Add file `form-progress.js` from `dist` folder to your page.
 `<script src="form-progress.js"></script>`

-Then use it
+2. Run the function `formProgress` and pass to it object with settings

 ```javascript
 formProgress({